gitnold/pong/README.md

 The arrow keys are used to control the game paddle and the 'Escape' exits the game.
 Failure to return the ball to your opponent results in your opponent gaining a point.
 Whoever has the highest score when the game ends wins.
+## License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+This project uses the Raylib library, which is licensed under the zlib/libpng license.
+See the [LICENSE_raylib.txt](https://github.com/raysan5/raylib/blob/master/LICENSE "Raylib License") file for details.
 ## Roadmap(*future features*).
 More refined game AI.
 Score tracking capabilities.